 Go Green and Grow!

 Rocky Mountain Frontier is designed as a ‘geo-thermal green’ campus, where boys and staff members adapt to different lifestyle.
 We keep solar electric power working at all times.

 - Introduce troubled boys to new environments and foster an appreciation for the natural world and respect for animals

 - Challenge individuals through the use of physical and mental activities

 - Promote good communication skills that can be transferred to participants’ everyday life

 - Teach constructive interaction with others through the use of role modeling and activities.

-- Enhance self-esteem and confidence through use of individual focused activities
+- Enhance self-esteem and confidence through the use of individual-focused activities

 - Foster responsibility through individual and group-based activities